minaorangina/json-to-csv/README.md

 For now, clone the repo and extract the file into your project.

-The function accepts EITHER an Object OR a JSON string.
+The function accepts EITHER an Array of objects OR an JSON string of an Array of objects.